IntroCSCI/colorvisionproject-DonatoLeon18/README.md

 1.user inputs a 6 decimal hexadecimal value with a # ex:#xxxxxx
-2. program checks for every combination of error 3.user inputs file to copy hexadecimal value to 4.program prints to css file in the correct format
+2. program checks for every combination of error 3.program prints out the rgb color value of the user input
+   ex:
+      RGB value is: xx, xx, xx,
+4.program prints out characteristics of the color
+   ex: "color is blue dominant"
+5.program prints out the generated Theme
+   ex:
+      #xxxxxx
+      #xxxxxx
+      #xxxxxx
+      #xxxxxx
+      #xxxxxx
+      #xxxxxx
+6.program asks the user if they wish to  keep or discard generated theme.
+7. program propmts user to choose  to either create another theme or quit

 ```

 ## C++ Guide

 ### Variables and Data Types
-strings used for user input
+string
+this variable type is like an array of characters put together as a single object

+this program mainly uses them to keep track of user Decisions

 ex:
 string basecolor(takes hexidecimal )
 string filename(takes filename)

-integers used to check or mark errors in the users format by comparing size of the input and position of the #
+string cont(takes user decision)

+int
+this variable type is used to store whole numbers which can have a range of uses.

+this program uses these variables for different operations which range from recording the size of a string, vector, or array to recording the position of a character within a string or keeping track of errors detected in a user input.

 ex:
-int c (records position of the # in a string)
+int position (records position of the # in a string)
-int n (records the size of the string)

 int error (given a value based on the error type so the program knows which message to print out)

-characters used to compare each number and letter in a string following a # to chech for invalid numbers or symbols
+char
+this type of variable is used to hold a single character

+for this program they are used to for things such as
+comparing characters of eachother or breaking up a hex number to be converted to rgb value

 ex:
 char ch (checks the string uses only numbers 0-9 and lowercase letters a-f)